boyla950/classification-with-no-discrimination/README.md

-# Bias in AI Coursework
+# Bias in AI - Gender Bias in Income Prediction

 ## Description